cyrus-and/chrome-remote-interface/README.md

 `callback` is a listener automatically added to the `connect` event of the returned `EventEmitter`.
-When `callback` is omitted a `Promise` object is returned which becomes fulfilled if the `connect` event is triggered and rejected if any of the `disconnect` or `error` events are triggered.
+When `callback` is omitted a `Promise` object is returned which becomes fulfilled if the `connect` event is triggered and rejected if the `error` event is triggered.

 The `EventEmitter` supports the following events: